prisma/prisma1/README.md

 [![CircleCI](https://circleci.com/gh/prisma/prisma.svg?style=shield)](https://circleci.com/gh/prismagraphql/prisma) [![Slack Status](https://slack.prisma.io/badge.svg)](https://slack.prisma.io) [![npm version](https://badge.fury.io/js/prisma.svg)](https://badge.fury.io/js/prisma)

 **Prisma the data layer for modern applications**.
-It replaces traditional ORMs and custom data access layers by providing a universal database abstraction that can be used via the Prisma client (available in various languages, such as JavaScript, TypeScript, Flow, Go, ...).
+It replaces traditional ORMs and custom data access layers by providing a universal database abstraction that can be used via the Prisma client.

+- **Prisma client for various languages** such as JavaScript, TypeScript,Flow, Go, ...
+- **Supports multiple databases** such as MySQL, PostgreSQL, MongoDB, ... (see all supported databases)
 - **Type-safe database access** including filters, aggregations, pagination and transactions.
 - **Realtime event systems for your database** to get notified about database events.
 - **Works with all frontend frameworks** like React, Vue.js, Angular.